daattali/beautiful-jekyll/course-descriptions/DSCI_525_web-cloud-comp.md

+---
+title: DSCI 525
-# DSCI 525: Web and Cloud Computing
+subtitle: Web and Cloud Computing
+---

 ## Short Description
 How to use the web as a platform for data collection, computation, and publishing.
 Accessing data via scraping and APIs.
 Using the cloud for tasks that are beyond the capability of your local computing resources.